Mellieradpants/semantic-tether-point/DESIGN_RULES.md

 Core Rule

-If it cannot be traced to the source, it is not included
+If it cannot be traced to the source, it is not included.